 If you arrive into Ireland from another country, including if you are travelling onwards to Northern Ireland, you must fill in an online COVID-19 Passenger Locator Form before you arrive.

 You must also fill out this form if you arrive in Ireland through Northern Ireland and were overseas in the 14 days before your arrival in Ireland.

 The information on the form may be used to contact you to check your location, or to contact you if there is a confirmed or suspected case of COVID-19 on your flight or ferry.
-You also use the form to tell the Irish authorities that you are coming to Ireland for an essential purpose if applicable.

 If any of the information you provide on the form changes over the next 14 days, you must email firstname.lastname@example.org with your updated information.